asvd/helios-merge/README.md

 `--input` path of the main module to start bundle from (defaults to `./main.js`)

-`--output` path to write the bundled resulting script into.
+`--output` path to write the bundled script into.
 After the bundle is prepared, this script could be reused instead of the original file (provided to the `--input` option).